cloud-bulldozer/benchmark-comparison/README.md

 |      Vegeta    |  Elasticsearch   |    Ripsaw     |
 |    Kubeburner  |  Elasticsearch   |    Ripsaw     |

+Touchstone also supports the comparison of following data from Elasticsearch -
+- Scale up/down

 ## Usage

 It is suggested to use a venv to install and run touchstone.